splunk/public-o11y-docs/gdi/monitors/apache-tomcat.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `collectd/tomcat` monitor type for the Smart Agent Receiver. `collectd/tomcat` monitors Tomcat using the collectd GenericJMX plugin.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the Collectd Tomcat monitor type to monitor Tomcat using the collectd GenericJMX plugin.
 This monitor is essentially a wrapper around the `collectd-genericjmx` monitor that comes with a set of predefined MBean definitions that a standard Tomcat deployment exposes.

+See [GenericJMX](https://docs.splunk.com/Observability/gdi/genericjmx/genericjmx.html) for more information.

-> _**Note:**_ You must activate JMX Remote to monitor Tomcat remotely.
+You must activate JMX Remote to monitor Tomcat remotely.

+This integration is only available on Kubernetes and Linux since collectd plugins are not supported in Windows.

 ## Benefits